Aurous/TwitchChat/README.md

 export default Config;
 ```
-The default config has no functions that overlap with twitch parent class.
+The default config has no functions that overlap with Twitch parent class.
-* pasreMessage - does the neccassary sanitize on messages that are sent.
+* pasreMessage - do the necessary sanitize on messages that are sent.
 * onMessage - formats the message object that is returned to the main page.
 * logicMessage - the logic of the messages moving into the message array.
 * getUsers - returns the list of usernames that are being used by the app.